Jack Welch: CEO

 Through the 1980s, Welch sought to streamline GE.
 In 1981, he made a speech in New York City called "Growing fast in a slow-growth economy", which is often acknowledged as the "dawn" of the shareholder value movement.
 Under Welch's leadership, the market value of GE increased from $12 billion in 1981 to $410 billion when he retired, the company making 600 acquisitions while shifting into emerging markets.
 Welch pioneered a policy of informality at the workplace, allowing all employees to have a small-business experience at a large corporation.
 Welch worked to eradicate perceived inefficiency by trimming inventories and dismantling the bureaucracy that had almost led him to leave GE in the past.
 He closed factories, reduced payrolls and cut lackluster units.

 Welch valued surprise and made unexpected visits to GE's plants and offices.
-Welch popularized so-called "rank and yank" policies used now by other corporate entities.
+He popularized so-called "rank and yank" policies used now by other corporate entities.
 Each year, Welch would fire the bottom 10% of his managers, regardless of absolute performance.
 He earned a reputation for brutal candor.
-He rewarded those in the top 20% with bonuses and employee stock options.
+Welch also rewarded those in the top 20% with bonuses and employee stock options.
 He also broadened the stock options program at GE, extending availability from top executives to nearly one third of all employees.
 Welch is also known for abolishing the nine-layer management hierarchy.

-During the early 1980s he was dubbed "Neutron Jack" (in reference to the neutron bomb) for eliminating employees while leaving buildings intact.
+During the early 1980s, Welch was dubbed "Neutron Jack" (in reference to the neutron bomb) for eliminating employees while leaving buildings intact.
 In his autobiography Jack: Straight from the Gut, Welch stated GE had 411,000 employees at the end of 1980, and 299,000 at the end of 1985.
 Of the 112,000 who left the payroll, 37,000 were in businesses which GE sold off, and 81,000 were reduced in continuing businesses.
 In return, GE had tremendously increased its market capitalization.
 Welch reduced basic research, and closed or sold off under-performing businesses.